chesh27/RoboND-Rover-Project/README.md

 2. The decision_step() function within the decision.py script contains conditional statements that take into consideration the outputs of the perception_step() in deciding how to issue throttle, brake and steering commands
 3. Iterate on the perception and decision functions until rover does a reasonable job of navigating and mapping.

-Writeup.pdf contains step by step description of the implementation.
-Below is
+Writeup.pdf contains a step by step description of the implementation.

 ## The Simulator
 The first step is to download the simulator build that's appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).